R5 Relayer

 The relayer repackages and consolidates the old Geth flagging structure to allow for easier, quicker, and more consistent node deployments across multiple devices.
 It is very configurable, and can be used for setting up and interacting with:

-• The built-in .
+The built-in R5 Console.

-• The provided service.
+The provided SSL proxy service.

-• The provided .
+The provided CLI Wallet.

 Supported Flags